kohnmart/website/content/projects/realtime-presentation.md

 #### Logo Scence

 This scene was visible for most of the presentation.
 Many speakers, as well as the band, used this as a background.
 The auditing association is responsible for the federal state of Bavaria.
 Accordingly, our globe consists only of the Bavaria map.
 Sure, that was a funny gag.
 But it also had a technical background.
-This representation is intended to draw attention to the digital transformation that is taking place in Bavaria.
+This representation is intended to draw attention to the digital transformation, that is taking place in Bavaria.

 <image-loader height="medium_wide" image="science/bkpv/intro"></image-loader>